Centre for Cardio-metabolic Research in Africa (CARMA)

 - Attracting significant international research and endowment funding to increase high impact research outputs and enhance postgraduate training opportunities;

-- Also promoting basic research with the aim to translate findings into the clinical context for improved diagnostic tools and/or novel therapeutic interventions;
+- Promoting basic research with the aim to translate findings into the clinical context for improved diagnostic tools and/or novel therapeutic interventions;

 - Delivering skilled postgraduates with leadership potential (emphasis on African continent) to make a substantial impact within Africa and globally;